-Name Operation Operand εN MOVE &R=2,&A=S,&T=,&F=
+Name Operation Operand &N MOVE &R=2,&A=S,&T=,&F=

-Keyword Macro Instruction
+Keyword Macro-Instruction

-After a programmer has prepared a keyword macro definition he may use it by writing a keyword macro instruction.
+After a programmer has prepared a keyword macro-definition he may use it by writing a keyword macro-instruction.

-The format of a keyword macro instruction is:
+The format of a keyword macro-instruction is:

-Name Operation Operand operation code Zero or more operands of the form described below, separated by commas
+Name Operation Operand A symbol, sequence symbol, or blank Mnemonic operation code Zero or more operands of the form described below, separated by commas

 Each operand consists of a keyword immediately followed by an equal sign and an optional value which may not include a keyword.
-Anything that may be used as an operand in a positional macro instruction may be used as a value in a keyword macro-instruction.
-The rules for forming valid positional macro instruction operands are detailed in Section 8.
+Anything that may be used as an operand in a positional macro-instruction may be used as a value in a keyword macro-instruction.
+The rules for forming valid positional macro-instruction operands are detailed in Section 8.